LAST UPDATED: 2/19/25

 - Forest Service CWDG website: This is where you will find a link to the official Notice of Funding Opportunity, or NOFO, helpful links and resources, and information about webinars, office hours, and other opportunities to learn more about the program.

-- Notices of Funding Opportunity: The Fiscal Year 2025 Notice of Funding Opportunity (NOFO) is the official source for up-to-date grant information, scoring criteria, application process and more.
+- Notices of Funding Opportunity: The Fiscal Year 2025 Notice of Funding Opportunity (NOFO), which is posted at grants.gov, is the official source for up-to-date grant information, scoring criteria, application process and more.
 The following are links to regional and Tribal-specific NOFOs.
-Once on the webpage, navigate to “Related Documents” then click on the “Full Announcement-NOFO-2024 (FY25) CWDG” folder to download the NOFO.
+Once on the webpage for that NOFO, navigate to “Related Documents” then click on the “Full Announcement-NOFO-2024 (FY25) CWDG” folder to download the document.

 - Southern Region